 Hepatic Impairment: The pharmacokinetics of vemurafenib were examined in patients with metastatic melanoma enrolled in the clinical trials with normal hepatic function (n=158, total bilirubin ≤ ULN) and mild (n=58, total bilirubin 1.0-1.5 x ULN), moderate (n=27, total bilirubin 1.5-3 x ULN), or severe (n=3, total bilirubin > 3 x ULN) hepatic impairment.
 Patients received vemurafenib 960 mg orally twice daily.
 The apparent clearance of vemurafenib in patients with mild and moderate hepatic impairment was similar to that in patients with normal hepatic function.
 The appropriate dose for patients with severe hepatic impairment cannot be determined as clinical and pharmacokinetic data were available for only three patients [see Use in Specific Populations].

-Age, Body Weight, Gender, and Race: Based on the population pharmacokinetic analysis, age, body weight, and gender do not have a clinically important effect on the exposure of vemurafenib.
+Age, Body Weight, Sex, and Race: Based on the population pharmacokinetic analysis, age, body weight, and sex do not have a clinically important effect on the exposure of vemurafenib.
 There are insufficient data to evaluate potential differences in the pharmacokinetics of vemurafenib by race.

 Pediatrics: No studies have been conducted to investigate the pharmacokinetics of vemurafenib in pediatric patients.

-In vitro studies suggest that vemurafenib is both a substrate and an inhibitor of the efflux transporters P-glycoprotein (P-gp) and Breast Cancer Resistance Protein (BCRP).
+Effect of Vemurafenib on Transporters: In vitro studies suggest that vemurafenib is both a substrate and an inhibitor of the efflux transporters P-glycoprotein (P-gp) and Breast Cancer Resistance Protein (BCRP).
+Administration of vemurafenib 960 mg twice daily for 22 days increased digoxin AUC by 1.8-fold (90% CI:1.6, 2.0) and Cmax by 1.5-fold (90% CI:1.3, 1.7) in 26 cancer patients who were coadministered a single dose of digoxin 0.25 mg (sensitive P-gp substrate) [see DRUG INTERACTIONS].

 Animal Toxicology And/Or Pharmacology